-#16) Keith "Earthquake" McCready (a great shotmaker and run-out artist, but
+Keith "Earthquake" McCready (another great shotmaker, run-out artist

 great money player; has won more than 100 tournaments around the globe)

-#14) Steve "The Miz" Mizerak (a great player; the affable John Madden of pool;
+#16) Steve "The Miz" Mizerak (the affable John Madden of pool;

 another wonderful ambassador of the game)

-player despite his quirky stroke; also an excellent TV analyst and pool
+player despite his quirky stroke; also an excellent TV analyst)

 Taylor and Bill "Weenie Beenie" Staton)

-three-cushion billiards in the modern era with 24 world championships,
+three-cushion billiards in the modern era, with 24 world championships and

 11 in a row)